up/sortable-dl/README.md

 	</table>

-Start by telling sortable-dl to sort your dl-table when the document is loaded:
+Start by creating a new instance of SortableDL and init with your options to sort the table when the document is loaded:

 	<script>
 	$(document).ready(function() {